ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 An implementation should use this information, when possible, to determine preference between candidate paths, endpoints, and protocol options.
 Eligible options that historically had significantly better performance than others SHOULD be selected first when gathering candidates {{gathering}} to ensure better performance for the application.

+It is recognized that consistency in caching becomes a major issue for performance caches, since if a cached value is not valid the whole optimization might be lost.
+Still, recommendations on cache lifetimes are difficult to offer since it largely depends on the variability of the cached performance information.
+For example, the round-trip times experienced by TCP segments within a connection can be quite large

 # Specific Transport Protocol Considerations

 ## TCP {#tcp}